jessetvogel/rust-web/README.md

 # TinyWeb 🌱 Rust on the client.
 No dependencies.

 Build the client side with Rust!
-Compatible with any HTTP framework for creating full-stack applications in pure Rust!
+Backend agnostic.
+Less than 800 lines of code.

 # What's TinyWeb?